How to Keep Grass Growing Under Trees

 1. Improve Sunlight!

-Intensity and duration of light reaching the grass plant is important.
-The more time the grass plant has in full sunlight the better it will perform.
-Pruning lower tree branches to raise the canopy will increase full sun exposure and allow more wind circulation helping to reduce humid conditions that can stimulate turf disease.
-Shaded areas with restricted air movement may require treatment with Fungus Fighter to maintain a healthy turf.
+This tip maybe your “AHHAH” moment.
+Intensity and duration of quality light reaching the grass plant are important.
+The more time the grass plant has in full sunlight, the better it will perform.
+Pruning lower branches to raise the canopy will increase sun exposure and allow more wind circulation, helping to reduce humid conditions that can stimulate turf disease.
+Shade areas with restricted air movement may require treatment with Fungus Fighters to maintain a quality turf stand.

 2. Traffic Management!

 Shade-stressed grass plants are less tolerant of heavy wear from foot traffic, so traffic management may be required.
 Active dog runs in shady areas may require physical barriers to alter the dog’s traffic patterns.
 A runway of mulch along the fence could be your best option for large active canines, giving them an area to run without destroying the grass.
 Relieving soil compaction would be beneficial in heavy traffic zones.